ryderbelserion/Shopkeepers/.github/ISSUE_TEMPLATE.md

 ## The issue:

-Provide a detailed description of your problem and add as much information as possible which could help to reproduce the issue.
+Provide a detailed description of the issue and information on how to reproduce it.

 Include:
 * Description of the issue.